andreszaccaro/proximity-chat-frontend/README.md

 * [Setup](#setup)

 ## General info
-This project is the code for a website to join chat rooms and only talk with people close to you.
+This project is the code for a website where users can join chat rooms and only talk with people close to them.
 It uses Apollo Graphql subscriptions to set up connections between users.

 ## Technologies
 Project is created with: